AccumulateNetwork/app-accumulate/README.md

-# Ledger Boilerplate Application
+# Ledger Accumulate Application

-This is a boilerplate application which can be forked to start a new project for the Ledger Nano S/X.
+This is the Accumulate application which can be forked to start a new project for the Ledger Nano S/X.

 ## Docker builder container